Testing of Autonomous Vehicles with a Driver

 Autonomous Vehicle Collision Reports

-Under the testing regulations, manufacturers are required to provide DMV with a Report of Traffic Collision Involving an Autonomous Vehicle (form OL 316) within 10 business days of the incident.
+Under the testing regulations, manufacturers are required to provide DMV with a Report of Traffic Collision Involving an Autonomous Vehicle (form OL 316) within 10 days after the collision.

 View Autonomous Vehicle Collision Reports submitted to the department.
 Each OL 316 is redacted of information that is not appropriate for disclosure under the California Public Records Act.

 Autonomous Vehicle Disengagement Reports

 The California Autonomous Vehicle Testing Regulations require every manufacturer authorized to test autonomous vehicles on public roads to submit an annual report summarizing the disengagement of the technology during testing.
-This "disengagement report" is due by January 1 of each year.
-The first report covers the period from the date of issuance of the Testing Permit to November 30 of the following year.
-Subsequent reports cover the period of December 1 to November 30.
+This disengagement report is due January 1 each year.
+The first report covers the period from when the permit was issued to November 30 of the following year.
+Subsequent reports provide details from December 1 to November 30.